 "With iOS native testing, at first our developers didn't believe in visual automation.
 Now they've been singing Applitools' praises because it catches critical bugs.
 Applitools caught something recently that was literally off by 10 pixels.
 No one could have seen that.
-This is the type of benefit we're seeing using Applitools." — Greg Sypolt, Test Automation Architect At Gannett (USA Today)
+This is the type of benefit we're seeing using Applitools." — Greg Sypolt, Director of Quality Engineering At Gannett (USA Today)

 Gannett Company, Inc is the largest newspaper publisher in the United States.
 While its most notable brand is USA Today, Gannett also manages 109 local publications across 34 states and Guam, and more than 160 digital brands in the UK.
 Keeping up with 24/7 news coverage across such a wide-ranging set of print and digital publications requires an intense focus on quality.
 Content must be delivered to millions of digital news consumers using an array of desktop browsers, mobile devices and operating systems.

-"In general, quality should be important to any software product," says Greg Sypolt, Senior Engineer and Test Automation Architect at Gannett.
+"In general, quality should be important to any software product," says Greg Sypolt, Director of Quality Engineering at Gannett.
 "But as a news company handling breaking news and trying to get people to come to the site, it's critical to have a robust application."

 Greg says that at USA Today, for instance, there are dozens of modules on the online version of the paper, from the money section to sports.
 To provide an optimal digital experience, these modules must work functionally and render visually perfect each time the content is updated or new code is pushed out.

 Any time a user has a bad experience, especially someone who couldn't read the news, they'll go elsewhere," says Greg.
 "There are other information sources out there.
 It's a tough industry.
 It's imperative you attract and retain those audiences that want to use your digital applications.